YoungSoo Kim: Academic career

-Editoral career
+Editorial career

 Kim is an editorial board member (neurology section) of Scientific Reports, academic editor of PLOS ONE, executive editor of Experimental Neurobiology.

 Research

 His laboratory is located at Yonsei University International Campus in Songdo International Business District.
 Kim's work focuses on pathology, therapeutics, and diagnostics of Alzheimer's disease by using Chemical Biology as a research tool.
 A significant effort of the Kim laboratory in recent years has been to identify small molecules that control protein misfolding and cognitive impairments of Alzheimer's disease.
 Such research achievements in taurine derivatives reversing Alzheimer pathology and Alzheimer blood tests detecting plasma amyloid-beta contributed to rank Korea Institute of Science and Technology #6 among The World's Most Innovative Research Institutions, selected by Reuters, in 2016 and 2017.
 His recent review article about fluid biomarkers of Alzheimer's disease published in Experimental & Molecular Medicine was selected in Springer Nature 2019 Highlights.
 Examples of such molecules discovered include: